-As a product owner, no one knows your stakeholders better than you.
+No one knows your stakeholders better than you.
 Communicating your roadmap to stakeholders at the right level of detail is key to not only achieving buy-in around your plan, but also to the success of your relationship with them in general.

-There is no "one size fits all" visualization of your roadmap that works for everyone, and you must interact with a wide variety of folks that have a vested interest in your roadmap.
+There is no "one size fits all" visualization of your strategy that works for everyone, and you must interact with a wide variety of folks that have a vested interest in your roadmap.
 Choosing the right visual report based on that stakeholder persona is key to plan alignment and overall partnership.

 Executive sponsors and strategic programs

 When you are reporting your roadmap status to an executive sponsor or a strategic program owner, they want to hear the general "are we good" summary.
-The level of questions will be similar to the following: "Are we on track to meet our business objectives?", or "Which success metrics are being attacked this quarter?"
+The level of questions will be similar to the following: "Are we on track to meet our business objectives?," or "Which success metrics are being attacked this quarter?"

 Program sponsors are often transferring your roadmap information to higher-level team members, as well.
 For this reason, their recurring update should be a summary level.
 They also are looking for how they can help you, with leverage on escalations if needed.